syncfusion-content/php-docs/PHP/CircularGauge/Getting-Started.md

 ---
 layout: post
-title: Getting-Started | PHP | Syncfusion
+title: Getting-Started with PHP Circular Gauge control | Syncfusion
-description: You can learn and clearly understand here about getting started with Syncfusion PHP Circular Gauge control and more details.
+description: You can learn here about getting started with Syncfusion PHP Circular Gauge control and more details.
 platform: php
 control: Circular Gauge
 documentation: ug
 ---

-# API Reference for Getting Started
+# Getting Started with PHP Circular Gauge

 This section encompasses how to configure **Circular Gauge**.
 You can provide data to a **Circular Gauge** and make them to display  in a required way.